mefranklin6/ExtronDatabaseConnector/README.md

 - `Action varchar(255),`
 - `);`

-Create user account that the processors will use:
+Create user account that the FastAPI app will use:
 Example: user named 'fast_api' with the password 'mypw' Please use least-privilidge for this account (example below does not) Please also use a better password.